a-allard/open-smartwatch-gps/README.md

 * [Digi-Key cart](https://www.digikey.com/short/5wz73v93) with most everything needed for a build of 1.
 * [Display](https://www.buydisplay.com/1-28-inch-tft-lcd-display-240x240-round-circle-screen-for-smart-watch)
 * A LiPo battery and battery connector (Have not yet been selected but you should be able to power this from USB for initial debugging.)

+Total cost from DK ~$55.
+The display is ~$15 including shipping.
+With a battery this should bring the total BOM cost per watch to about ~$110 including boards from pcbway.com.
+Note this is for a single watch but you'll have to order 5 boards from pcbway.com